grenaud/SAFARI/README.md

 # SAFARI

 ## Overview
-**vg SAFARI (Sensitive Alignments from a RYmer Index)** is a modified version of the subcommand vg giraffe from the vg toolkit.
+**vg SAFARI (Sensitive Alignments from a RYmer Index)** is a modified version of the subcommand vg giraffe from the vg toolkit (https://github.com/vgteam/vg).
 SAFARI is modified specifically to recover more alignments from ancient DNA samples, which suffer from characteristic substitution patterns due to chemical damage.
 SAFARI is a modification of giraffe from a frozen version of vg (Solara, version 1.44).